 A letter of acknowledgement providing your assigned claim number will be sent to you once we are in receipt of your completed form and supporting documents.
 Your claim will then be investigated by the District Claims Office.
 Forms which do not include the necessary information or have not been signed, will be returned and you will be notified of your deficiency.
 This will delay the investigation of your claim.
 To avoid any other delays in the District Claims Office’s investigation of your claim, you will need to provide all supporting documents requested on the form.
-Once the investigation concludes, the District Claims Office will contact you by mail specifying the outcome.
+Once the investigation concludes, the District Claims Office will contact you in writing specifying the outcome.

 What if I wish to file a claim but have surpassed the time for presenting a claim?